5 reasons to invest in enterprise-grade internet

 There are a number of areas that make an enterprise internet service different to what you’ll get out of a standard home broadband connection.

 In Australia, the nbn™ has given people both at home and in business much faster internet speeds than what was available previously.
-The fastest residential internet speed available, however, caps at 100mbps download/ 40mbps upload.
+The fastest residential internet plan available, however, is nbn™ 100/40.
 That kind of speed will allow a whole family to connect to the internet, watch Netflix, play games and indulge in online shopping without any noticeable slowness in the connection.
-But if you’re running a business with a dozen people and they’re all trying to send videos around, use Cloud services and the like, 100mbps won’t cut it.
+But if you’re running a business with a dozen people and they’re all trying to send videos, use Cloud services and the like, an nbn™ 100/40 plan won’t cut it.
 This is particularly true in regards to upload speeds, especially if you’re running video conferencing, transferring large files or using the internet for other bandwidth-intensive applications.

 That’s where an enterprise internet plan can help – by tailoring your service to suit your company’s needs, your team will be able to do what they need to for your business.
 And for the above upload speeds, our symmetrical connection is the perfect solution – to chat with our expert team on what a symmetrical connection could do for your business, contact us on 1300 161 625.